 The effects seem to depend on factors like how much and how often cannabis is used.
 Teens who use cannabis daily or started at a younger age seem to be most affected.
 More research is still needed, but experts recommend delaying cannabis use at least until the late teens when brain development starts slowing down.

-Medical uses of THC
+Medical Uses Of THC

 In addition to its recreational use, THC has shown potential medical benefits.
 THC can help treat nausea and vomiting, particularly in cancer patients undergoing chemotherapy.
 Synthetic THC medications like dronabinol (Marinol) and nabilone (Cesamet) are FDA-approved for this purpose.